Cabbache/OmegleMITM/README.md

 # OmegleMITM
-Spy on Omegle strangers from a Linux pc by MITM
+Spy on Omegle stranger's video calls from a Linux pc by MITM

 ## Usage
 Assumes you're using Firefox.